m7mansfield/log-post/README.md

-This is a simple Node script that reads from a Minecraft Server's log file and POSTs the content line by line to a given URL in the body as `application/json` as such:
+This is a simple Node script that reads from a log file and POSTs the content line by line to a given URL in the body as `application/json` as such:
 ```
 {